 The sheep multiplication program is at an opportune stage to get involved in a research project.
 There are 6 multiplier farmers variously approaching commercial size flocks (100 breeding ewes) and who are crossing recent Dorper introductions over FFS.
 These farmers are selling excess sheep to other farmers and for slaughter.
 They have formed an active group within the Farmers Federation of Samoa, which is making plans for the development of the industry, lobbying the government and beginning to market product (they have a logo, letterhead etc).
 The multiplication farmers encountered have useful and interesting combinations of skills.
-Ken Newton is a businessman with diverse interests that is conducting his own research on pastures and is driving the marketing.
-Mr Tino is retired from 30 years in the development bank, while Mr Asuaola is a horticulturalist currently running the Pacific Horticultural and Agricultural Market Access Program (PHAMA) project.
+Farmer 1 is a businessman with diverse interests that is conducting his own research on pastures and is driving the marketing.
+Farmer 2 is retired from 30 years in the development bank, while Farmer 3 is a horticulturalist.
 There are also a range of management systems being used, more and less intensive.
 More details of the operations are presented below.

-1. Ken Newton - a businessman with several retail outlets, two car dealerships, coffee production and marketing, Noni Juice, and a strong interest in sheep farming.
-He is a very advanced and innovative farmer and would make an excellent project partner.
+1. Farmer 1 - a businessman with several retail outlets, two car dealerships, coffee production and marketing, Noni Juice, and a strong interest in sheep farming.
+He is a very advanced and innovative farmer.
 He has conducted his own research on pasture, disease management and is developing a market for his animals.
-He owns two properties for sheep, 2 ac next to his house in Apia where he runs 30 breeding ewes in an intensive operation, and 200ac on Savii currently running 150 head with plenty of space for expansion.
-In Apia, he keeps breeding stock under closer supervision in Apia and manages intensively with supplementary feed

-(brewery spent grain, Noni fruit pulp, Ca2PO4, mineral salt block, ZnPO4).
+He owns two properties for sheep, 2 ac next to his house in Apia where he runs 30 breeding ewes in an intensive operation, and 200ac on Savai'i currently running 150 head with plenty of space for expansion.
+In Apia, he keeps breeding stock under closer supervision in Apia and manages intensively with supplementary feed (brewery spent grain, Noni fruit pulp, Ca2PO4, mineral salt block, ZnPO4).
 The Apia property is comprised of several small experimental pasture plots where he is testing establishment methods and combinations of Setaria, Albizzia, Vetch and guinea grass under cell grazing type arrangements.
 He has tested all these for crude protein etc. at the National Science Research Organisation Lab in Apia and verified at an overseas lab.
 He also has detailed data on reproductive performance, although no financial data.
 Like other farmers there is no controlled mating (there is weaning at 80 days) but lambing appears to be settling into a pattern with a peak in June to November.
 He has improved reproductive performance over several years to achieve rates of 145% and average intervals of 39 weeks.
 However, he is frustrated by growth rates of available genetics and the conformation of FFS and would like to import Australian White Dorpers, which appear to have better all-round genetics and resistance to foot scald problems in particular.

 He has recently "cracked the market": a local supermarket chain is taking two carcasses per week.
 The supermarket said this is to assist local business but it is also the case that prices from Australia and NZ are very high.
-To facilitate this Mr Newton has built a small slaughter facility on his property.
+To facilitate this Farmer 1 has built a small slaughter facility on his property.
 Transport between islands is expensive (relying on a government-owned corporation) and requires careful planning for full loads in both directions.
 Currently animals must be inside a van (it is unclear why) and it costs 100WST for a return trip for a normal sized van.
 The mobile slaughter unit costs 600WST per trip.